Skip to Content

 Proxy API

-Unlike Custom APIs or OData Services, which expose a Harmony operation for consumption, Proxy APIs are used with an existing third-party API and are not routed through Harmony Agents.
-The API being proxied must be accessible to the gateway processing the API, either the Cloud API Gateway or a Private API Gateway:
+Unlike custom APIs or OData services, which expose a Harmony operation for consumption, proxy APIs are used with an existing third-party API and are not routed through Jitterbit agents.
+The API being proxied must be accessible to the gateway processing the API, either the cloud API gateway or a private API gateway:

 5. Runtime status information is sent to the transaction logs database.